 Student Contests

-(for Canadian students in kindergarten through grade twelve)
+for Canadian students in kindergarten through grade twelve.

 There is no entry fee and no obligation to purchase anything.

 Educators may wish to use one or both of these contests as a project in coordination with their English curriculum or students may enter on their own (though school information must be provided so we can verify they are a student and keep the contest fair).
-Information packages, including entry forms, are sent to schools across the country in September.
-Educators may directly request a copy of this information package or a complimentary copy of one of our collections from a previous contest by emailing or calling us to provide the information to the left.

 Prizes

-Schools will receive one bonus entry for each student entry they submit. |
+Bonus prizes: Schools will receive one bonus entry for each student entry they submit. |

 |||

-| Each contest: | First Prize (school) |
+Each contest: | First Prize (school) |

 Second Prize (school) |